Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Introduction

+Related works basically either start from a transaction record to infer underlying social ties, or start from a social network and try to predict new or missing links based on various features.
 To the best of our knowledge, there is no previous work studying financial transactions and social interactions simultaneously from a reliable data source.
 The recent development of cryptocurrencies is creating new opportunities for this kind of studies.
 Contrary to transactions relying on usual payment methods, blockchain based transactions are public and can be analyzed freely as long as the blockchain itself is public.
-In \cite{Kondor}, for instance, the authors extract the transactions from the Bitcoin blockchain and build the network of transactions.
+In \cite{Kondor}, for instance, the authors extracted the transactions from the Bitcoin blockchain and reconstructed the network of transactions.
 They provide a graph-based analysis of this network and show that linear preferential attachment drives its growth.
-In \cite{Popuri} the authors study the network of transactions of both Bitcoin and Litecoin, while the authors of \cite{Maesa} recently studied the structure of the Bitcoin users graph, exhibiting a bow tie like structure between its components.
+In \cite{Popuri} the authors also study the network of transactions of both Bitcoin and Litecoin, while the authors of \cite{Maesa} recently studied the structure of the Bitcoin users graph, exhibiting a bow tie like structure between its components.
 In \cite{Kim}, the authors analyzed user comments in online communities of Bitcoin, Ethereum, and Ripple to predict the price and number of transactions in these cryptocurrencies.

-The main limitation is often that, in most of these systems, most public keys (i.e wallets) are used only once such that there is no obvious way to link real users to the set of keys they used to make transactions \cite{Meiklejohn} \cite{Cazabet}.
-In addition, even if users were identified properly, underlying social ties would remain unknown.
+The main limitation is often that, in most of these systems, the public keys used as wallets for transactions are used only once, i.e. users are encouraged to create a set of cryptographic keys for each transaction as a way to preserve anonymity.
+A direct consequence for our purpose is that there is no obvious way to link real users to the set of keys they used to make transactions \cite{Meiklejohn} \cite{Cazabet}.
+Some heuristics have been proposed to tackle this challenge \cite{Meiklejohn} \cite{Cazabet} but they mostly work for large users and it is difficult to assess their reliability.
+In addition, even though users were identified properly, the underlying social ties would still be unknown.